By August Grabski

 Since this article was written Poland’s right-wing government has made it illegal to assert that either “the Polish state or the Polish nation” participated in the Holocaust.
 Grabski describes the war-time Nazi killing machine, the varying attitudes of the post-war Stalinist governments and a legacy of anti-semitism.

 On 27 January the presidents of Israel, Poland and Russia as well as the representatives of over 40 governments honoured the victims of the Nazi death camp in Auschwitz.
 Auschwitz is built near the town of Oswiecim in Poland.
 Here, during World War 2, the Nazis killed one million Jews, 19,000 Gypsies and 70,000 Poles and Russians.

 Marxists view the Holocaust as an example of a crime committed by one capitalist ruling class, in this case the German, in its fight for imperialistic rule over the world.
-It shows what barbarity the capitalists are capable of when fighting for lands, profits, slave workers and when fighting against democracy, the workers’ movement, the equality of races and peoples.
+It shows what barbarity the capitalists are capable of when fighting for lands, profits, slave workers and when fighting against democracy, the workers’ movement, the equality of peoples.

 Polish society and the Holocaust

 The Holocaust was an efficient, systematic, industrial-scale attempt to assemble and murder as many Jewish people as possible, using all the resources and modern technology available to the Nazi German state at the time.
 In the Holocaust the Nazis killed an estimated 6 million out of 9.6 million European Jews.

 A large number of Europe’s Jews were killed in Poland, where before the war Europe’s biggest Jewish community lived.
 3.5 millions Jews lived in Poland (about 10 per cent of all Polish citizens).
 The Nazis chose Poland as their extermination centre for a few reasons:

 - Poland had the biggest Jewish community in Europe;